statamic/v2-docs/content/collections/fieldtypes/grid.md

 title: Grid
 description: Manage columns of dynamic rows of data that can contain any other fieldtypes.
 overview: >
   The grid fieldtype is a _meta_ fieldtype, a fieldtype that serves as a container for more fieldtypes.
+Any fieldtypes.
 Think of Grid as a spreadsheet, where each column contains any fieldtype, _including another Grid_.
 We lovingly refer to these as Inception Grids.

   Let's go deeper.